thradams/cake/ownership.md

 Last Updated 5 December 2025

 This is a work in progress.
 Cake source is currently being used to validate the concepts.
-It's in the process of transitioning to include annotated nullable checks, which was the last feature added.

 ## Abstract

 The objective is to statically check code and prevent bugs, including memory bugs like double free, null dereference and memory leaks.
-New type-annotations have been created to extend the type system and insert information that defines contracts.

-Ultimately, we still have the same language, but with an improved type system that checks these contracts.
+Type-annotations have been created to extend the type system and insert information that defines contracts.

 These new type-annotations can be ignored, the language **and existing code patterns** remains unmodified.

 ## Concepts